 The Meadows Racetrack and Casino (Possible partner: SG Digital)

-The Meadows hasn’t had much to say about its plans for iGaming, or whether it will get involved in it at all.
+The Meadows hasn’t had much to say about its plans for iGaming, and as of July hadn’t applied to offer any of the three online verticals allowed.
 Even so, we think that there’s a good possibility that it will take the plunge.

 After all, the property has long been a champion of new technology, pioneering the Call-a-Bet system back in the 80s, which allowed gamblers to phone-in their horseracing wagers.
 And what better way to keep up with the changing times than to offer its suite of slots and table games online?